nexmo-community/disease-information-service/README.md

 # Instant-SMS-Alert
 Instant-SMS-Alert is a demo project that utilizes an SMS API to retrieve instant updates on COVID-19 via SMS.
 The purpose of this project is to provide an example of how to implement an SMS alert/update system in response to disease epidemics.

+## Limitations
+At the time of creating this project, no known APIs for updates on diseases cases are available; this project parses html from websites to retrieve data.
+The issue with using this method rather than being able to call an API means that the code relies on the websites used to maintain their structure of where specific elements are placed in the DOM.

 ## Prerequisites
 - Install node.js